Description

 Directions

-This stage of the “Minett Trail” trail starts either at the Rumelange train station or at the Centre de Documentation de la Migration Humaine (CDMH) in Dudelange.
-Follow the official signposting: The signs show three red arrows on a white background.
-They are signposted "on sight" and may be affixed to streetlights or other posts.
+This section of the trail starts optionally next to the train station in Rumelange or at the Documentation Centre for Human Migration (CDMH) in Dudelange.
+Look out for the signage with three red arrows on a white background.
+They are "line of sight" signposted and may be attached to streetlights or other posts.

-While in our nature reserves, you can find them as glued or screwed to trees and posts; in some places the waymark is also marked on trees.
-At important junctions you will also find signposts with arrows indicating the direction and information about the distance to specific points, as well as pictograms of points of interest.
+In nature, you will find them on trees and posts.
+At important junctions, you will also find signposts with arrows as direction indicators and information about distance to specific points, as well as pictograms with information about possible hiking destinations.

 For your safety